Chinese Investigators Identify Cause Of Tianjin Explosion

-A new report by China’s top governing body identifies the cause of an explosion at a hazardous goods warehouse in Tianjin’s harbor in August of 2015.
-The catastrophe killed 165 people.
+A report by China’s top governing body has identified the cause of an August 2015 explosion at a hazardous goods warehouse in Tianjin’s harbor.
+The catastrophe killed more than 170 people.

 Assigning responsibility far and wide, investigators blamed the disaster on the negligence or corruption of 123 people in addition to the 49 previously arrested.

-The immediate cause of the accident was the spontaneous ignition of overly dry nitrocellulose stored in a container that overheated, according to the report, issued on Feb.
-5. Wetting agents inside the container had evaporated in the summer heat, investigators found.
+The immediate cause of the accident was the spontaneous ignition of dry nitrocellulose stored in a container that overheated, according to the report.
+Wetting agents inside the container had evaporated in the summer heat, investigators found.
 Flames from that initial fire reached nearby ammonium nitrate fertilizer, which exploded.

 Investigators found that Tianjin Ruihai International Logistics, the operator of the warehouse, illegally stored hazardous materials and that its “safety management procedures were inept.”
 It also assigned varying degrees of blame to 74 government officials from agencies at the municipal, provincial, and national levels.
 Some officials, investigators found, were guilty of “taking bribes and abusing power.”

-To prevent a similar catastrophe, investigators issued a list of recommendations, including the creation of a national system for monitoring hazardous chemicals storage.
+Seeking to prevent a similar catastrophe, investigators issued a list of recommendations, including the creation of a national system for monitoring hazardous chemical storage.
 They also recommended that firefighters be better equipped.
 First responders accounted for 110 of the dead.

+The investigative team, assembled under the authority of the State Council—China’s top decision-making body—consisted of some 600 officials from agencies such as the Ministry of Environmental Protection, the State Administration of Work Safety, and the Supreme People’s Procuratorate, China’s top investigative body.
+They reviewed thousands of documents and had access to 100,000 hours of surveillance footage, reported Xinhua, a state news agency.

+The Chinese government seemed to time the release of the report so that it would attract little notice in China.
+It came out on Feb.
+5 as most of the country was embarking on the Lunar New Year break, China’s longest and most important annual holiday.

 Join the conversation